Shad Thames, SE1

 - TFL Riverboat transfers and river tours along the Thames stop at Tower Millennium Pier and St Katharine Docks

-riverhomes – Waterside Property Experts in Shad Thames
+riverhomes – Estate Agents in Shad Thames / Waterside Property Experts

 As the largest independent specialist selling and letting riverside properties in the Shad Thames SE1 area, very few people know the Thames like us.
 From tide times to local river events and the best waterside restaurants and pubs, riverhomes estate agents have the river knowledge.